moby/moby/contrib/man/md/docker-port.1.md

 % William Henry
 % APRIL 2014
 # NAME
-docker-port - Lookup the public-facing port which is NAT-ed to PRIVATE_PORT
+docker-port - Display container:host mappings of ports

 # SYNOPSIS
 **docker port** CONTAINER PRIVATE_PORT

 # DESCRIPTION
-Lookup the public-facing port which is NAT-ed to PRIVATE_PORT
+Display container:host mappings of ports, if PRIVATE_PORT is specified, only those NAT-ed to PRIVATE_PORT will be showed

 # HISTORY
 April 2014, Originally compiled by William Henry (whenry at redhat dot com)